We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 Amidst these game-building tutorials, you’ll find other useful gems.
 One of the standouts is the procedural cave generation tutorial.
-It’s a tutorial that…yes, that teaches you how to procedurally generate caves.
+It’s a tutorial that…yes, teaches you how to procedurally generate caves.
 It’s a 9 part tutorial, and it’s for advanced scripting designers only!
 Don’t skip the basics and jump to procedural cave generation, you wild animals!

 If you have questions, you can use the official forums.
 The different tutorials have their own forums, so it’s not complete and total mayhem over there.

 Don’t let our 3D focus distract you from the 2D love!
 If 2D is your thing, you can check out the Unity 2D game creation section, which is chock-full of walkthroughs covering all the relevant elements you need to get cooking.

 Remember the Services and Production section we talked about?
 Those tutorials teach you about topics such as Cloud Build, Game Performance Reporting, and give you some general Developer Advice.

-Comparable knowledge and maybe some extra tidbits can be found over on the official Unity YouTube channel and make sure to check their wide range learning resources—it includes different learning styles for developers at all levels.
+Comparable knowledge and maybe some extra tidbits can be found over on the official Unity YouTube channel and make sure to check their wide range of learning resources—it includes different learning styles for developers at all levels.

 One Month Game School